ASFOpenSARlab/opensarlab-docs/docs/user-guides/git_in_OpenSARlab.md

 1. A fresh copy of the repo will be cloned into your account.

 ## Using Other Git Repositories in OpenSARlab
 Users can use any repo they wish in OpenSARlab.
-It is best to clone any additional repos alongside or above the `notebooks` directory, where the `asf-jupyter-notebooks` repo is also stored.
+It is best to clone any additional repos alongside or above the `notebooks` directory, where the `asf-jupyter-notebooks` repo is stored.
 This prevents issues that may arise from nesting repositories inside each other. **Clone your repos to `/home/jovyan`**, which can be done [in the terminal](OpenSARlab_terminal.md).